-dQ/dt is the steady state appearance rate on the acceptor side of the tissue.
-A is the area of the tissue (CM2) and C0 is the initial concentration of the drug in the donor phase.
+where dQ/dt is the steady state appearance rate on the acceptor side of the tissue.
+A is the area of the tissue (cm2) and C0 is the initial concentration of drug in the donor phase.

 (4)

 Evaluation of in vitro interference between DFO and iron